cgrx/bllm/chapter_02/notes.md

     - Keeping whitespaces can be useful if we train models that are sensitive to the exact structure of the text.
     - Example : Python code sensitive to indentation and spacing.

-## Converting tokens into token IDs
+## Converting Tokens into Token IDs
 - Vocabulary : A set of unique tokens in the dataset (is often sorted alphabetically).
 - To create a vocabulary, we extract unique tokens from the text data.
 - Next step after creating tokens for text data is to convert them (tokens) into token IDs.